leaf-node/promise-loopie/README.md

-# promise-loop
+# promise-loopie

-promise-loop provides a memory and stack efficient pattern for infinite asynchronous looping/chaining with promises.
+promise-loopie provides a memory and stack efficient pattern for infinite asynchronous looping/chaining with promises.

 ## Use